-Bonus: Check out this video to see where your clutter problems may originate:
+Bonus: How is it possible that you may be a messy perfectionist?
+Check out this video to see where your clutter problems may originate:

 Consider what actually keeps us from simply starting.
 What is holding us back?
 I believe the answer to that question is what I’ll term the “curse of perfectionism.”

 THE CURSE OF PERFECTIONISM AND CLUTTER

 You might say, “I’m NOT a perfectionist.
 Look at this mess.”
 But consider this.
 We ALL have perfectionist tendencies in how we approach our life, our work, our home, and our relationships.
 For example, have you ever thought or said these phrases or something similar?